Q: What is the LightLouver Daylighting System?

 Yes.
 The LightLouver Daylighting System can be used in existing buildings as long as:

-- Windows are not too darkly tinted.
+• Windows are not darkly tinted.
 Windows can be tinted, but should not be extremely dark.
+Visible light transmission should be at least 40%.

-- Windows must be tall enough that the bottoms of the LightLouver units are at least 7’ feet above the finished floor.
+• Windows must be tall enough so that the bottoms of the LightLouver units are at least 7’ feet above the finished floor.
 This is necessary so that sunlight is not reflected directly into building occupant eyes.

-A screening tool is available on the web site to determine if an existing building is a good candidate for LightLouver. [ Provide link to Design Information – Existing Building Design Integration Guidelines, and to Existing Buildings Program – Feasibility Checklist. ]
+A screening tool is available on the web site to determine if an existing building is a good candidate for application of The LightLouver Daylighting Daylighting System.

 Q: Can LightLouver units be used to solve glare problems in an existing building?